White Deer in Carson County, Texas — The American South (West South Central)

 First Presbyterian Church

 The First Presbyterian Church building served as a worship center from 1909 to 1969.
 The structure was moved from this site in 1978.
 (1979)

 Erected 1965 by State Historical Survey Committee.
 (Marker Number 1814.)

 Location.
 35° 25.884′ N, 101° 10.425′ W. Marker is in White Deer, Texas, in Carson County.
-Marker is at the intersection of West 5th Avenue and South Doucette Street, on the right when traveling west on West 5th Avenue.
-Touch for map.
+Marker is at the intersection of West 5th Avenue and South Doucette Street, on the right Touch for map.
 Marker is in this post office area: White Deer TX 79097, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 376 times since then and 19 times this year.
+It was originally submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 411 times since then and 18 times this year.
 Photos: 1, 2. submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.